 Enter Charles Campisi, who served 41 years on the force, and was drafted into Internal Affairs against his will by NYPD commissioner Ray Kelly in 1993.
 He initially hoped to get out of there as fast as he could, but the hard-nosed cop became Internal Affairs chief a few years later, and ultimately made a career of going after bad guys who wear a badge.

 In his forthcoming book, Blue on Blue: An Insider's Story of Good Cops Catching Bad Cops, Campisi details how the old Internal Affairs division evolved into a legitimate—if far from perfect—check on rogue cops.
 By stressing basic integrity and trying to incentivize the best and brightest to join what is now the Internal Affairs Bureau, Campisi thinks he helped turn things around.
-From the horrifying case of Abner Louima—a black immigrant the NYPD sodomized with a broomstick in 1997—to the "Cannibal Cop" in 2012, Campisi tried to keep tabs on the worst of New York's finest.
+From the horrifying 1999 case of Amadou Diallo—an unarmed 22-year-old black man police fired 41 rounds at in the vestibule of his apartment building—to the "Cannibal Cop" in 2012, Campisi tried to keep tabs on the worst of New York's finest.

 We chatted with the former chief by phone to find out how he went about probing corruption in such a massive police force, what he thinks of the Blue Wall (or Code) of Silence, and the possibility that gang members or even terrorists might make their way inside police forces like the NYPD.

 This interview has been lightly edited and condensed for clarity.